Mar 09, 2021

-Step 1 — Changing MySQL configuration
+Step 1.
+Changing MySQL Configuration

 mysql --help | grep "Default options" -A 1

-Output should be something like this:
+The output should look like this:

-[mysqld] and add the following code below:
+- Locate the line that contains [mysqld] label and add the following code below:

 iptables -A INPUT -i eth0 -p tcp --destination-port 3306 -j ACCEPT